 Recognizing symptoms of sleep-disordered breathing (SDB) is crucial for early intervention.
 Common signs include snoring, frequent pauses in breathing during sleep, gasping or choking, restless sleep, and waking with morning headaches or dry mouth.
 Daytime symptoms can also include fatigue, difficulty concentrating, irritability, and mood swings.

 In children, additional symptoms may include tongue tie, bedwetting, frequent nightmares, dry or cracked lips, thumb sucking, mouth breathing, teeth grinding, and difficulty focusing or completing tasks.
-Physical signs like a flattened cupid’s bow or dark circles under the eyes ( may also suggest SDB.
+Physical signs like dark circles under the eyes may also suggest SDB.
 Even subtle signs, such as an open lip posture or slight mouth opening during sleep, should not be overlooked.

 If left untreated, SDB can lead to a range of health problems, including hypertension, cardiovascular disease, diabetes, weight gain, mood disorders, and cognitive impairment.
 In children, untreated SDB may contribute to developmental delays, behavioral issues, learning difficulties, and poor academic performance.
 It can also disrupt emotional regulation, leading to anxiety, difficulty managing tasks, and decreased overall well-being.